-JumpStart International was founded in Iraq in 2003 to serve as a catalyst to assist Iraqis to rebuild their communities through a labor-stimulus program.
+JumpStart International was founded in Iraq in 2003 to serve as a catalyst for helping Iraqis rebuild their communities through a labor-stimulus program.

-Although founder Sean O’Sullivan initially worked as a photo-journalist in Iraq during and after the fall of Baghdad, his engineering background led the direction for the JumpStart concept: practical, hard-headed engineering humanitarian response to the crisis in Iraq, providing immediate progress in engineering works to clean up the war-torn appearance of Baghdad and prepare and assist in reconstruction.
+Although founder Sean O’Sullivan initially worked as a photojournalist in Iraq during and after the fall of Baghdad, his engineering background led the direction for the JumpStart concept: practical, hard-headed engineering humanitarian response to the crisis in Iraq, providing immediate progress in engineering works to clean up the war-torn appearance of Baghdad and assist in reconstruction.

 The goal was to remove the wounds of war and employ people, giving them hope and demonstrating visible signs of progress, to help themselves restore civil society and restore faith that Westerners and Americans were trying to help them get their dignity and their sovereignty back.